lidofinance/docs/docs/guides/steth-integration-guide.md

 Yes, stETH rewards do compound.

-All rewards that are withdrawn from the Beacon chain or received as MEV or EL priority fees are finally restaked to set up new validators and receive more rewards at the end.
+All rewards that are withdrawn from the Beacon chain or received as MEV or EL priority fees (that aren't used to fulfil withdrawal requests) are finally restaked to set up new validators and receive more rewards at the end.
 So, we can say that stETH beccomes fully auto-compounding after V2 release.

 ## wstETH